sulu/sulu-standard/README.md

 </VirtualHost>
 ```

+Of course you also have to make sure that your webserver user has permission to access your installation folder.
 Don't forget to include `sulu.lo` in your hosts-file, if you want to use Sulu on a local machine.